Public Awareness - National Organ and Tissue Donation Awareness Week

 No one likes to think about dying.
 But—spoiler alert—it is going to happen.
 Choosing to leavewell when the time comes means choosing to register to be an organ and tissue donor, andultimately becoming the kind of human who may help others keep on living when your turn withliving is up.
 It’s a pretty nice way to wrap up this whole adventure, don’t you think?

 The Leave Well campaign website and social channels launched April 23 2023 to kick off National Organ and Tissue Donation Awareness Week 2023.
-This year round national collective/collaborative campaign continues.
+This time around, national collective/collaborative campaign continues.

 Image